-BIO 105 - Science of Biology (4 Credits)
+BIO 105 - Science of Biology-GT-SC1 4 Credits

 Examines the basis of biology in the modern world and surveys the current knowledge and conceptual framework of the discipline.
 Explores biology as a science - a process of gaining new knowledge - as is the impact of biological science on society.
 Includes laboratory experiences.
 Designed for non-science majors.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-SC1 (Contact hours - 75)
+(Contact hours - 75)

-BIO 106 - Basic Anatomy And Physiology (4 Credits)
+BIO 106 - Basic Anatomy And Physiology 4 Credits

 Focuses on basic knowledge of body structures and function, and provides a foundation for understanding deviations from normal and disease conditions.
 This course is designed for individuals interested in health care and is directly applicable to the Practical Nursing Program, Paramedic Program and the Medical Office Technology program.
-(Contact hours - 75)

-BIO 111 - General College Biology with Lab (5 Credits)
+BIO 111 - General College Biology with Lab-GT-SC1 5 Credits

 Examines the fundamental molecular, cellular and genetic principles characterizing plants and animals.
 Includes cell structure and function, and the metabolic processes of respiration, and photosynthesis, as well as cell reproduction and basic concepts of heredity.
 The course includes laboratory experience.
-This course is one of the Statewide Guaranteed Transfer courses.
-GT-SC1 (Contact hours - 105)
+(Contact hours - 105)

-BIO 112 - General College Biology II with Lab: GT-SC1 (5 Credits)
+BIO 112 - General College Biology II with Lab: GT-SC1 5 Credits

 Continues Biology I. Includes ecology, evolution, classification, structure, and function in plants and animals.
-Includes laboratory experience. ~~This course is one of the Statewide Guaranteed Transfer courses.
-GT-SC1(Contact hours - 105)
+Includes laboratory experience.

-BIO 160 - Introduction to Biotechnology (3 Credits)
+BIO 160 - Introduction to Biotechnology 3 Credits

 Introduces the student to modern molecular biology technologies that include DNA, RNA, and proteins and prepares them for research and industry.
 Laboratory experience includes sterile technique, microscopy, media preparation, and bacterial culturing.

 Prerequisite: BIO 111 or permission of Instructor.
-(Contact hours - 60)

-BIO 175 - Special Topics (1-12 Credits)
+BIO 175 - Special Topics 1-12 Credits